LeeAnnEditor/o365hq/services/Back up your Physical or Virtual Server or Client using Azure Backup.md

 -   VMs running on Managed Disks
 -   VMs encrypted using Azure Disk Encryption, with BEK and KEK
--   Application consistent backups of Windows VMs using VSS and Linux VMs using custom pre-snapshot and post-snapshot scripts
+-   Application-consistent backups of Windows VMs using VSS and Linux VMs using custom pre-snapshot and post-snapshot scripts
 -   Windows Server (or Windows computer) files and folders backed up to Azure using a Resource Manager deployment

-Our objective is to provide backup and recovery for customer's physical or virtual Server or Client using Azure Backup.
+Our objective is to provide backup and recovery for your physical or virtual server or client using Azure Backup.

 A Recovery Services vault is an entity that stores all the backups and recovery points that have been created over time.
 The storage replication option allows you to choose between geo-redundant storage and locally redundant storage.
-We will select a backup goal, set policies and define items to protect.
+We will select a backup goal, set policies, and define items to protect.

 Once a backup policy has been deployed on the virtual machine, that does not mean the data has been backed up.
 We must also install the VM Agent